 Throughout this, I wrote.
 I managed to get some small pieces published in Confluence and Reflections before enrolling in Humber College's Creative Writing program in 2008.
 In 2010, my first novel-length manuscript was a semi-finalist for Amazon's Breakthrough Novel Award.
 My debut novel One Night in Mississippi is available now from Dundurn Press and Thomas Allen Publishing.

-I currently live in Chatham, Ontario.
+I currently live in Toronto, Ontario.